 - AARD code

 So with the introduction of Windows 3.0, It was near to its extinction.
-The Gui severely demolished the use of Ms. DOS.
-With the introduction of Windows 95, It was used for bootstrapping, troubleshooting, and backward-compatibility with its old software, particularly games, and no longer released as a standalone product.
-So it was the whole overview of Ms. DOS.
-So, in the end, I would like to say that it has a vide element of exposure so it can never outdated.so people working on it will always be profitable as it is free and it has the whole feature as compared to the paid version of any operating systems such as IOS, Windows 10, etc. Apart from that, it’s a licensed os from Microsoft so we can trust it as it is one of the biggest software company.
+The Gui severely demolished the use of Ms DOS.
+With the introduction of Windows 95, It was used for bootstrapping, troubleshooting, and backwards-compatibility with its old software, particularly games, and no longer released as a standalone product.
+So it was the whole overview of Ms DOS.
+So, in the end, I would like to say that it has a vide element of exposure so it can never be outdated.
+So people working on it will always be profitable as it is free and it has the whole feature compared to the paid version of any operating systems such as IOS, Windows 10, etc. Apart from that, it’s a licensed os from Microsoft, so we can trust it as it is one of the biggest software company.